AtleSkaanes/Programming-notes/cpp/Classes/Classes in c++.md

 In this example there are two instances of a `car`, where we only set one set of variables.
 But if we create two car objects, and change the color of one of them, the other one remains unchanged.

 ### Methods

 Methods are just functions that are inside of a class.
 They are often used to manipulate the data inside the class, but they don't have to.

+#### Constructors

+A constructor is a method that is called when an object is initialized.
+It can take parameters like any other method, so it can, and is primarily, used to initialize a class' variables.

+If we take our previous `Car` class and give it a constructor

+###### member initializer lists

 #### Destructors

 ### Visibility